 Determine Your Target Early Retirement Age

 Wanting to retire early at 40, 50 or 60?
-Determining how old you want to be when you retire early is the first step.
+Great, the first step is to determine your target early retirement age!
 This will put a timeframe on your savings goals and make it easier to quantify how much money you’ll need to be saving each month to realistically retire.

 Create a Realistic Retirement Budget

-Estimate how much money you’ll need to live on each month once you retire.
+First, it’s important to estimate how much money you’ll need to live on each month once you retire.
 Start with the necessities, like food, housing, clothing, utilities, transportation, insurance and health care.
-Having no debt when you retire early is ideal, however if you still have a mortgage or other outstanding debts, make sure those expenses are included in your budget.
+Ideally you’ll have no debt when you retire early, however if you still have a mortgage or other outstanding debts, make sure those expenses are included in your budget.